안녕하세요. 토미입니다.

 You guys are such brilliant students as you finished today’s lesson.

-Anyway, Now, I’m going to give you a present for homework. 웃으며 산다!!
+Anyway, now I will give you a present for your homework. 웃으며 산다!!

 Homework, come on!